 Corporate hospitality is modernized to compete with other sports arenas.
 The VIP suites are a high-end, luxury experience.
 There is a private bar in each suite with catering service, and social activities for associates.
 Menu items would include dishes from barbecue vendors statewide, and fresh seafood from the coast.
-The alcoholic beverages are exclusively supplied by Midnight Moon liquor company, founded by the late Junior Johnson himself.
+Feature alcoholic beverages are supplied by Midnight Moon liquor company, founded by the late Junior Johnson himself.
 Just past the steps and railing are several rows of theater like seats.
 The glass and walls would be very well insulated to filter noise.

 Prime places for concession and souvenir vendors are common foot-traffic areas inside the stadium.
 One way to make this more profitable, is to give incentive to hang out and look around.
 Daytona has something called, "The Walk of Fame."
 Every year after the 500, the winner signs their name on a sidewalk tile.
 This is a tourist attraction and it got me thinking.
 My plan includes floor graphics of famous drivers in the concourse.
 Near each driver's picture, there would be shadow-box displays with more information and race-used artifacts along the walls.
 This makes the venue function as a stock car racing history museum for visitors.